Delgamuwa Raja Maha Vihara

 Delgamuwa Raja Maha Vihara is situated on Colombo-Ratnapura main road.
 After travelling 86 km from Colombo one needs to take the right-hand turns and travel about 1.5 km on a narrow road to reach the temple.

 Today the temple is resided by several Buddhist monks and they are actively engaged in educating the devotees on the teaching of Buddha.
 The most important fact about the temple is the antiquity and its role in the past, in order to protect the tooth relic.
-The temple is dating back to 16th century.
+The temple is dating back to the 16th century.
 Though, the present image house is built in 1910 AD at the very place, where the ancient image house was built.
-The present building of the image house is using the same foundation of the first image house of the temple.
+The present building of the image house is using the same foundation as the first image house of the temple.

 The most important and valuable asset of the temple is a granite grinding stone.
 The grinding stone is still well preserved in the image house and placed in a specially designed octagonal house.
 This grinding stone is not merely a piece of granite stone, but it has an important religious background, while the tooth relic was hidden in it, several centuries ago.
 It had been a troubled period in Sri Lanka and invaders were looking for the tooth relic.
 The monks who were protecting the tooth relic have hidden it in a hole of the grinding stone for a considerable period of time.